watson-intu/self-docs/workshops-devcon/Workshop2-CustomizingTheConversationService/lab-docs/workshop_2.md

 2. Click **Dialog** in the navigation bar at the top.

 3. Expand this branch of the dialog tree by clicking through the following dialog nodes: **#dialog** -> **@greeting** -> **@greeting:hello**.
 You may need to scroll down as you're clicking through.
-Note: Nodes may have the name "untitled node" as you are clicking on them, the node name is an optional field.
+Note: Nodes may have the name "Untitled Node" as you are clicking on them.
+The node name is an optional field.

-4. After clicking on the **greeting:hello** node there are currently four responses for when a user says "hello" are displayed.
+4. After clicking on the **greeting:hello** node there are currently four responses for when a user says "hello".
 You can edit, remove, and add to these.
 For now, on a new line, after "why hello there[emote=wave_anim]" add "Hello Workshop Two participant!" directly below it.

 5. Click the **Conversation bubble** icon on the top right banner to open a **Try it out** panel where you can test your new response.